 The surgery is powered by the RIO® Robotic Arm Interactive Orthopedic System.

-During surgery, the robotic arm guides the surgeon in preparing the socket in the pelvis and positions the impants optimally.
-Real-time information and images allow your surgeon to know and control accurate implant placement, which can be difficult to achieve using traditional surgical techniques without a robotic arm.
+During surgery, the robotic arm guides the surgeon in preparing the socket in the pelvis and optimally positions the implants.
+Real-time information and images allow your surgeon to know and control accurate implant placement that otherwise would be difficult to achieve using traditional surgical techniques.

 Candidates for MAKOplasty® Total Hip Replacement

-If your symptoms aren't responding to non-surgical solutions, or your pain can no longer be controlled by medication, you may be a candidate for MAKOplasty® Total Hip Replacement.
+If your symptoms fail to respond to non-surgical solutions or your pain can no longer be controlled by medication, you may be a candidate for MAKOplasty® Total Hip Replacement.

 A candidate for MAKOplasty® Total Hip Replacement may experience the following:

 - Pain while putting weight on the affected hip

 - Limping to relieve weight-bearing pressure on the affected hip

 - Pain that may radiate to the groin, lower back or down the thigh to the knee

 - Hip pain or stiffness during walking or other impact activities